Ball Glove King Merch

 Cons: Heavy ish, Wider Finger Stalls For Small Hands, Not The Best For Traditional Break-In

-Break-In: Medium - Hard
+Break-In: Average - Hard

 Durability: Good

-Flat Break In (1 Hinge)
+Catchers Mitt Flat Break In (1 Hinge)

 All Star Pro Elite